Charlie Gard's disease and legal case: An explainer

 How have celebrities reacted?

-Singer Cher supports allowing Charlie Gard to come to the U.S. for treatment.
+Singer Cher supported allowing Charlie Gard to come to the U.S. for treatment.

 In an emoji-laden tweet on July 3, Cher said "institutions have no right [to] flip switch on beloved" baby.